svn2github/ninjafirewall/trunk/readme.txt

 = Low Footprint Firewall =

 NinjaFirewall is very fast, optimised, compact, and requires very low system resource.
-See for yourself: download and install [P3 Plugin Performance Profiler](http://wordpress.org/plugins/p3-profiler/ ""), [Query Monitor](https://wordpress.org/plugins/query-monitor/ "") or [Xdebug Profiler](https://xdebug.org/ "") and compare NinjaFirewall performances with other security plugins.
+See for yourself: download and install [Query Monitor](https://wordpress.org/plugins/query-monitor/ "") and [Xdebug Profiler](https://xdebug.org/ "") and compare NinjaFirewall performances with other security plugins.

 = Non-Intrusive User Interface =